akash7812/Intelsys-Spam_Filter/README.md

 ## MODEL SUBMISSION DEADLINE:
 Everyone of us should complete the Naive Bayes ML model for Spam Filteration before the end of December(31.12.2024)

-Trying and implementing the other ML models like Logistic Regression, SVM(Support Vector Machines), Decisioin Trees and more, is at your own curiosity and knowledge purpose.
+Trying and implementing the other Machine Learning models like Logistic Regression, SVM(Support Vector Machines), Decisioin Trees and more, is at your own curiosity and knowledge purpose.
 If done, it is very appreciated!!

 ### FORK THIS REPOSITORY:
-Everyone should fork this repository and can start working on your Initial Machine Learning model at your free time.
+* Everyone should fork this repository and can start working on your Initial Machine Learning model at your free time.

-Then add your used codes as files and the explanation of how the model works, any special features, in this Repository.
+* Firstly, clear the contents in this Repository and then add your used codes as files and the explanation of how the model works, any special features etc.

 * On January you have to explain the working of your Model and about any special features you have added!!